 “ … a big picture, strategic thinker who gets the business case for gender and knows how to position it tactically and impactfully at the highest levels.
 In addition, Cleo is a fun, enthusiastic person, and a pleasure to work with.
 If you take gender seriously, and want results, work with Cleo.
 She delivers.”

-- and please get in touch via firstname.lastname@example.org – thank you.
+– and please get in touch via cleo @ the gender blog.com – thank you (no spaces if you’re a real person, obviously)

 To read a sample of my consulting work for emberin, please click here: